 It happens that I still see instance where boss tell their staff to test an application by using said method.
 Usually they will input some improbable values to be inputted in real-world situation or doing some improbable actions.
 They also doing so without consulting a test document.
 I dislike this approach as it will increase burden for the developer to fix improbable-to-happen bugs, especially without test document to back-up.

 The next thing that is more scientific is to prepare a test document to be used as guidance in testing.
 This is perhaps a bit outdated but it’s still quite effective in some cases.
 For example, I haven’t been able to get a good coverage in automated front-end integration testing, therefore I’ll write down all critical scenarios that is affected by changes to be tested by QA’s before deployment.

 Lastly, there is also automated testing using test framework.
 This is the best thing that you can (must) utilize when you want to test your application.
-Test framework has actually been around for quite some time (see this post for history of JUnit, which is one of Java test framework), but I feel that it's gaining a lot of traction just recently during the emergence of (so-called) modern web application framework, such as rails, which include (and advocate) writing test out of the box.
+Test framework has actually been around for quite some time (see this post for history of JUnit, which is one of Java test framework).

 If I have to put it simply, utilizing test framework to do automated testing is like writing test document and ask QA’s to test it.
 However, you must change “test document” into “structured document” (so that the test framework understand it) and you must also change “QA” with “your computer”.

 The thing is, this “structured document”, which previously can be written by system analyst, business analyst, QA or programmer itself can now only be written by programmer.
 This is because the structured document is practically codes.
 There’s been effort to “humanize” it by project, such as Cucumber, but I feel that there are still some gaps to be addressed to make non-programmer write test themselves.